shambhavi0608/QuickFactChecker/Readme.md

 1. Fork the repository
 2. Create a new branch (git checkout -b feature-name)
 3. Make your changes
-4. Commit your changes (git commit -m 'Add feature')
+4. Commit your changes (git commit -m 'description of your feature/fix')
 5. Push to the branch  (git push origin feature-name)
 6. Create a Pull Request